mattis1896/edc-connector-repo-WS2024/transfer/transfer-01-negotiation/README.md

 In order to request any data, the consumer must fetch the catalog from the provider, which contains all the contract offers available for negotiation.
 In our case, it will contain a single contract offer, the so-called "catalog".
-To get the catalog from the consumer side, you can use the following
+To get the catalog from the provider side, you can use the following
 request:

 ```bash